POLICY

 PROVIDER LIMITATIONS

-Collection and interpretation of a client’s data for home telemonitoring services (procedure code 99091) is a benefit in the office or outpatient hospital setting when services are provided by a physician or other qualified health care professional.
-Procedure code 99091 is limited to once in a 30-day period.
+Collection and interpretation of a client’s data for home telemonitoring services (procedure code 99091) is a benefit in the office or hospital setting when services are provided by a physician or other qualified health care professional.
+Procedure code 99091 is limited to once in a 30-day period to the physician or provider ordering the services.

 Home telemonitoring service providers must: